Waterford Templar Historical Day

 Building on my contribution to a UNESCO intangible heritage campaign in 2009 where my work played a pivotal role and inspired by the 2011 UNESCO Historic Urban Landscape Recommendation, I initially set out to create a public event at Kilbarry Knights Templar Graveyard, celebrating its medieval heritage and cultural diversity.
 This project, which also formed part of my public history proposals for my MA dissertation, has since evolved into the annual Templar Historical Day and is framed not only within the above UNESCO Recommendation but also in alignment with the European 2030 Tourism Agenda and the European Year of the Normans 2027 recently approved by Irish cabinet; a transnational cultural initiative celebrating the shared history and impact of the Norman people across Europe, from northern France to England, Ireland, and the Mediterranean.

-With Councillor John Hearne and Knight Commander Brendan M. Rohan, from the Irish branch of OSMTH, (an international chivalric Order emulating the core humanitarian principles of the historic Knights Templar Order with charitable status and having an NGO seat at the United Nations, advising on humanitarian issues worldwide), we are launching an annual Waterford Historical Templar Day each October around the 13th (the date of the 1307 arrests).
+Together with Knight Commander Brendan M. Rohan, from the Irish branch of OSMTH, (an international chivalric Order emulating the core humanitarian principles of the historic Knights Templar Order with charitable status and having an NGO seat at the United Nations, advising on humanitarian issues worldwide), we are launching an annual Waterford Historical Templar Day each October around the 13th (the date of the 1307 arrests).

 At Kilbarry Knights Templar Graveyard: